-For breakfast, there's a whole range of unfussy-but-reliable egg-based dishes.
-But I usually get the pair of snappy-skinned frankfurter sausages with a side of Dijon-style spicy mustard and bread (€4), or the bundáskenyér (€4), Hungary's take on the French toast.
-Off the lunch and dinner menu, I enjoy the cordon bleu (€10), a crispy, breaded pork schnitzel filled with cheese and a layer of ham.
-You could also try two Hungarian classics: the chicken paprikash (€10), and the layered potatoes (€9) laced with sausages and eggs.
-Finish off your meal with túrógombóc (€4), a Hungarian specialty of sweet cottage cheese dumplings topped with sour cream and apricot jam at Börze.
+There's a range of egg-based breakfast foods, but I usually go for the snappy-skinned frankfurters with a side of spicy Dijon-style mustard and sliced rustic bread (€4), or the bundáskenyér (€4), Hungary's savory take on the French toast.
+For dinner, I enjoyed the cordon bleu (€10), a crispy, breaded pork schnitzel filled with cheese and a layer of ham.
+You could also try Hungarian classics: the chicken paprikash (€10), or the rakott krumpli, a potato gratin laced with sausages and eggs (€9).
+Round out your meal with túrógombóc (€4), plump, sweet-tart cottage cheese dumplings topped with sour cream and apricot jam.

 Apart from tourists, Börze also attracts locals with a €5 weekday two-course lunch prix-fixe, which is especially popular among office workers.
 Once here, it's worth visiting Liberty Square, Budapest’s most monumental public park just around the corner.